Skip to Content

 While portable wireless hotspots can be an expensive one-time cost to purchase, they’re often faster and more reliable than a cruise ship’s WiFi, which can come in handy.

-Cell phone hotspots are easily accessible and don’t need any additional hardware or equipment to be used.
-If you have roaming included in your plan and are likely to only need to hotspot infrequently, I’d recommend this option.
+If you have roaming included in your plan and are likely to only need to hotspot infrequently, I’d recommend you use the roaming option.

 mobile hotspots on cruise ships